-When a device is set to OFF, it won’t receive any traffic at all, even if other devices in the group fail.
+When a device is set to OFF, it won’t receive any traffic at all and traffic will always be sent to the failover group (if it exists) for that region, even if other devices in the group fail.
 Because of that, the OFF setting must be used extremely carefully.
 While it does provide excellent precision for proximity-based routing, it can create a black-hole for traffic if not used carefully.

 To combat this, when you select OFF as an option, we will require at least one device in a failover group.
 Having one (or all) of the same devices in the failover group provides a destination of last resort.
 As you can imagine, it would be better to send a user from the east coast USA to the west coast USA during an outage of the east coast device vs. sending them down a dead-end street.

 It should go without saying that monitoring is essential to make failover of any kind work.
 The platform cannot send traffic to a backup device if it doesn’t understand when the primary device isn’t able to receive it.
 Even something as simple as a 1-minute ping check is better than nothing.
 But of course we recommend something a little more reliable than that.

 Choosing the right monitor will depend on your application.
 If it is a web or API server, then perhaps an http GET request is sufficient.
 If it is a mail server, checking port 25 might be better.
 You can combine multiple monitors of different types too and set it so they must agree, or that only one will take the device out of service.